-The kit has two sides and two ends which are precisely cut to fit the frame.
-I've added the grabirons both ways; before sides assembly and after and I think before assembly works better.
+I've added the grabirons both ways; before the sides assembly and after and I think after assembly works better.
+Your choice.

 NOTE: With the latest batch of grabirons I received from Tichy, I noticed they weren't bent exactly square on each end.
 I had to take each one and hold it in my flat nose pliers and bend it slightly.
 If you place a grabiron in a pair of holes, you'll see what I mean.
 They kind of tilt to the right and need to be fixed now.
 Later will be too late and your car will look strange with all the grabs tilted.